reddit/devvit/devvit-docs/docs/guides/migrate/devvit-web-experimental.md

 For the fastest migration:

-1. **Start with a new template**: Clone https://github.com/reddit/devvit-react-starter (non-experimental)
+1. **Start with a new template**: Clone https://github.com/reddit/devvit-template-react
 2. **Move your server endpoints**: Copy your server code to the `src/server` folder
 3. **Move your client app**: Copy your React/web code to the `src/client` folder
 4. **Update imports**: Find and replace all `@devvit/X` imports with `@devvit/web/server` or `@devvit/web/client`